hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 Just like when we assigned values to variables in the last lesson, it is critical that there is no space in our assignment statements, `name = $1` would not work.

 We will talk more about naming variables later, but note that defining variables within the script can make the script **less** flexible.
-If we want to change my sentence, we now need to edit my script directly rather than launching the same script but with different positional parameters.
+If we want to change our sentence, we now need to edit our script directly rather than launching the same script but with different positional parameters.

 ## A useful example